sentclose/sentc-docs/docs/guide/light/README.md

 ::::

-### Login a user
+### Log in a user

 Log in a user with their username and password.
-The user can also enable Multi-factor auth. [learn more here](/guide/light/user)
+The user can also enable Multi-factor auth.
+[Learn more here](/guide/light/user)
 After login, the user receives a JSON Web Token (JWT).

 After logging in, you will receive a user object.